Ghosts, plastic sheeting, Oprah: the hypnotic cultural kaleidoscope of ‘Poor People’s TV Room’ at On the Boards

 “Hopefully, we’re shaping a molecular, psychic space in the room,” she said.
 “The engine is going and going and the audience is hopefully like: ‘Am I ready to be in the car now?’
 We charge the air, charge the room, to get in there with useful confusion — just get that ready.”

-Like her earlier work “Bronx Gothic” (which made New York critics swoon), “Poor People’s TV Room,” which will be performed at Seattle’s On the Boards just this weekend, is a tricky thing to describe, even for Okpokwasili.
+Like her earlier work “Bronx Gothic” (which made New York critics swoon), “Poor People’s TV Room,” which will be performed at Seattle’s On the Boards just through this weekend, is a tricky thing to describe, even for Okpokwasili.
 “If I’m going to say the piece is ‘about’ anything, which I doubt it is,” she said, “it’s about how we piece together fragments to try to build some kind of coherent narrative about yourself.”

 More concretely, Okpokwasili described “Poor People’s TV Room” as a kind of dream space, made of four performers, delicate lighting effects and membranes of plastic sheeting.
 It riffs off major protest movements in Nigerian history (the 1929 Women’s War, the #BringBackOurGirls movement against kidnappings of schoolgirls by Islamist separatists in Boko Haram) and the TV thrall of projected identity (specifically, Oprah Winfrey).